Official Stuff From the Future Podcast

 more stuff from the future

-C'mon future, hurry up.
-We've been daydreaming about yanking on our trusty invisibility suits and stepping out on handy hoverboards for decades.
-Here are five more inventions that we really hope materialize -- and soon.
+Hey future, hurry up.
+We've been daydreaming about invisibility suits and hoverboards for decades.
+Here are some more inventions that we really hope materialize.

 With movie titles like "Attack of the Clones" and "The Clone Wars," it's no wonder human cloning makes us anxious.
 As scientists make startling discoveries cloning animals, are humans next?